cyberbotics/webots-doc/guide/using-visual-cpp-with-webots.md

 The precompiled `C` libraries are released with the corresponding Visual Studio `.lib` file (the linker to the `.dll` file) to facilitate their integration into a Visual Studio project.
-There is one `.lib` file per architecture (`.x32.lib` for the 32 bits architecture, and `.x64.lib` for the 64 bits architecture).
+There is one `.lib` file per architecture (`.x32.lib` for the 32 bits architecture and `.x64.lib` for the 64 bits architecture).
-The chosen architecture should match with Visual Studio solution platform.
+The chosen architecture should match with Visual Studio solution platform and the path to the `Controller.lib` library.

-However there is no precompiled `C++` libraries, because they are compiled using the `gcc` compiler tool chain embedded in Webots which is incompatible with Visual C++.
+However there is no precompiled `C++` libraries for Visual Studio, because the `gcc` compiler tool chain embedded in Webots is incompatible with Visual C++.
-To use these libraries with your project, their source files should be compiled directly in your project, exactly as for the `libCppController` library (cf. instructions above).
+To use the `C++` libraries with your project, their source files should be compiled directly in your project, exactly as for the `libCppController` library (cf. instructions above).

 For example, to add the `C++ automobile libraries`: